Our customers have been hired by:

 Writing an elementary school teacher assistant or teacher's aide resume?
 Show when you've worked with kids.
 An education degree and/or a teacher certification can add a lot of value too.
 You may need to prove classroom management skills.

 A preschool assistant teacher resume should show work with children.
 Include volunteering with youth groups, daycare work, nannying, and any relevant certifications.
 Child education coursework is a big plus.
-Even babysitting can boost your interview potential.
+Even putting babysitting on your resume can boost your interview potential.

 A daycare resume for teacher assistants is similar to a preschool TA resume.
 Mention First Aid and CPR certifications as well as any work you've done with kids.
 Classroom management skills are critical.